 EU Taxonomy: Scaling up sustainable investments in the EU

 E Co. has been involved in work related to understanding and implementing EU taxonomy into practice.
-The EU Taxonomy is a new, overarching, and robust platform to steer the EU market into the substantially sustainable direction.
+The EU Taxonomy is a new, overarching, and robust platform to steer the EU market into a substantially more sustainable direction.

 What is the EU Taxonomy?